-- (a) payment service providers; and - (b) other relevant stakeholders as may be determined by the Association,
+- (a) payment service providers; and - (b) other relevant stakeholders as may be determined by the Association, part-taking in payment services as per the Second Schedule to this Act.

 - (2) Membership to the Association may be extended to such other third parties as may be deemed necessary by the Association in consultation with the Bank. - (3) A system participant in a clearing or settlement system will automatically become a member of the Association. - (4) The Association must appoint an independent non-executive chairperson and at least two independent non-executive directors with the relevant expertise pertaining to payment systems, as well as various disciplines, as may be determined in the Association's constitution. - (5) Members of the Association must at all times act in the interest of the national payment system and must further exercise the necessary care, skill and diligence in handling the affairs of the national payment system, as may be determined by the Association from time-to-time and approved by the Bank if need be. - (6) All members of the Association are liable for annual subscription fees to the Association as may be determined by the Association, subject to approval by the Bank. - (7) The appointment, removal, duration and duties of the members, as well as the funding model for the operations of the Association, must be stipulated in the Association's constitution and such other governance documents, as may be determined by the Association in consultation with the Bank.